Periodontics in Geneva

 These two diseases are then classified into several subcategories.

-Treatment of periodontal diseases
+Treatment of periodontal diseases in Geneva

 The periodontologist (dentist specializing in tooth support tissues), with the invaluable help of his team of dental hygienists, will work to restore this lost balance, and thus stop the progression of the disease or even rebuild what has been lost.